discordjs/guide/guide/interactions/autocomplete.md

 The `AutocompleteInteraction` class only provides a single method to respond with.
 This being `AutocompleteInteraction#respond()`

 ### Respond with search
 Using `AutocompleteInteraction#respond()` you submit an array of ApplicationCommandOptionChoice objects.
-Passing an empty array will show "No options match your search" in discord.
+Passing an empty array will show "No options match your search" in Discord.

 `CommandInteractionOptionResolver#getFocused()` return the currently focused option's value.
 This value is used to filter the choices presented.